vivekteega/flowallet-testnet/README.md

    - Object Data = Application Data + Message field modified to handle Javascript Object + User level Vector Clock filtering facilities

+* Just like how blockchain provides data, RacnhiMal blcokchain cloud will also provide data to everyone who asks for it.
+So sensitive data should be encrypted using the receiver's public key using Crypto functions of FLO Standard Operations.

+* Consumers of data can ask for data by receiver ID, or filter it by application, type, or comment.
+They can aslo ask for data for a given type before and after a certain vector clock.

 ## 1. Data fields stored in each of decentralised servers